chungus-studio/bevyning/README.md

 - Make sure to set the [`ImagePlugin`](https://docs.rs/bevy/latest/bevy/prelude/struct.ImagePlugin.html) to [`default_nearest`](https://docs.rs/bevy/latest/bevy/prelude/struct.ImagePlugin.html#method.default_nearest) as we are rendering pixel art.
 - Load a minimum of two assets:
   - A standalone image texture.
-  - A spritesheet (texture atlas) with multiple indexed sprites.
+  - A spritesheet (texture atlas) with multiple indexed sprites. (for the player, make sure there are multiple frames related to a player action, like walking, running, jumping, etc)

 > 🎨 Use any number of sprites you like, but at least one full image and one spritesheet.